oapicf/pinterest-sdk/clients/r/generated/docs/PinsApi.md

 # Get Pin
 #
 # prepare function argument(s)
+var_pin_id <- "pin_id_example" # character |
-var_pin_id <- "pin_id_example" # character | Unique identifier of a Pin.
+var_ad_account_id <- "ad_account_id_example" # character | Unique identifier of an ad account.
+(Optional)
 var_pin_metrics <- FALSE # character | Specify whether to return 90d and lifetime Pin metrics.
 Total comments and total reactions are only available with lifetime Pin metrics.
-If Pin was created before <code>2023-03-20</code> lifetime metrics will only be available for Video and Idea Pin formats.
+If Pin was created before `2023-03-20` lifetime metrics will only be available for Video and Idea Pin formats.
 Lifetime metrics are available for all Pin formats since then.
-(Optional) var_ad_account_id <- "ad_account_id_example" # character | Unique identifier of an ad account.
 (Optional)

 api_instance <- PinsApi$new()
 # Configure OAuth2 access token for authorization: pinterest_oauth2